 3 credits.
-Prerequisite: Rec 120 or permission of instructor.
-This course will examine the histor, philosophies, trends, methods, and techniques of outdoor education and interpretation.
+This course will examine the history, philosophies, trends, methods, and techniques of outdoor education and interpretation.
 Students will be given the opportunity to develop and practice a variety of interpretive and educational skills through the use of class activities and projects.